DharaniSowmiyan/Unstructured_text_cleaning/README.md

 **File Output**: After processing, it saves the clean, chunked text into a new file named [original_filename]_output.txt for easy access.

-# Core Logic Engine ⚙
+# Core Logic Engine
 The script operates through a clear, step-by-step pipeline:

 **File Input & Text Extraction**: The process starts in the main() function, which prompts for a file path.
 The extract_text_from_file() function is then called to identify the file's extension and use the appropriate library (pdfplumber for PDF, python-docx for Word) to read the document and convert its entire content into a single block of raw text.

-**Unified Cleaning **(clean_content): This is the central "engine" of the script.
+**Unified Cleaning**(clean_content): This is the central "engine" of the script.
 All the raw text is passed to this single, smart function.

 **Pipeline Detection**: The function first performs a quick check on the text to see if it contains common HTML tags (like <div> or <html>).